Clemapfel/jluna/README.md

 // bind to Julia variable Main.create_or_assign("cpp_function", as_julia_function<std::string(ArrayAny1d)>(cpp_function));

-// can now be used in julia
+// can now be used in Julia
 Main.safe_eval(R"(
     println(cpp_function(["does", "it", "work", "with", [1, 2, 3], "?"]))
 )");